project-oak/oak/oak_docker_linux_init/README.md

 <h1><picture><source media="(prefers-color-scheme: dark)" srcset="../docs/oak-logo/svgs/oak-logo-negative.svg?sanitize=true"><source media="(prefers-color-scheme: light)" srcset="../docs/oak-logo/svgs/oak-logo.svg?sanitize=true"><img alt="Project Oak Logo" src="../docs/oak-logo/svgs/oak-logo.svg?sanitize=true"></picture></h1>
 <!-- Oak Logo End -->

-# Running a docker container from stage0
+# Running a Docker container from stage0

-This example shows how to run a docker container from Oak's stage0 firmware binary.
-We can achieve this by simply extracting the filesystem of the docker container and packaging it as the
+This example shows how to run a Docker container from Oak's stage0 firmware binary.
+We can achieve this by simply extracting the filesystem of the Docker container and packaging it as the
 [initial RAM disk](https://en.wikipedia.org/wiki/Initial_ramdisk) (initramfs) disk with an appropriate init binary.
 The easiest way to execute the initial RAM